QingZ11/nebula-website/content/en/posts/nebula-graph-storage-banlancing-data-migration/index.md

 ![image](https://user-images.githubusercontent.com/56643819/73815823-12387800-4822-11ea-8ee9-f0071d60fd7c.png)

 In the above picture, the five blue icons are the newly added ones.
-However, since we just add them, they serve no parititons.
+However, since we just add them, they serve no partitions.

 ### Step 3 Data migration